Hossein-Noroozpour/gx3d/README.md

       - y-down: place the object with a specified distance from bottom border.
       - y-up: (todo: will be added, whenever needed)
       - ratio: Its value is (width / height), it is a mandatory attribute.

-## License

-- Do not use it!
-- Do not even look at/in it!